reunu/tech-reference/dashboard/README.md

 ### Activating Debug Mode

 Debug mode can be activated by:
-1. Setting the Redis key: `HSET dashboard mode debug`
+1. Setting the Redis key: `LPUSH scooter:dashboard-mode debug`
 2. The dashboard will switch to debug view immediately
-3. Debug data is stored in a Redis sorted set with timestamps as scores
+3. Debug data is stored in a Redis sorted set

 ### Debug Data Structure